4 oz bacon, cut into 1 inch pieces

 You may use all stock or all water for the cooking liquid.
 I often use a little of both.

-In a large pot set over medium-high heat, cook up the bacon and ham until both develop lovely browned bits.
+In a large pot set over medium-high heat, cook up the bacon and ham, stirring frequently, until both develop lovely browned bits.
 If your bacon does not have much fat, add a tablespoon of olive oil.

 Add the onion, green pepper, and celery.
 Stir frequently.
 Scrape the spoon along the bottom of the pan to loosen the delicious browned bits of meat that may be stuck to the pan.